gitlabhq/gitlab-runner/docs/executors/docker_autoscaler.md

 _Fleeting_ is an abstraction for a group of autoscaled instances, which uses plugins that support cloud providers, like Google Cloud, AWS, and Azure.

+The Docker Autoscaler executor is still in Beta so it is [**not** recommended for production use](https://docs.gitlab.com/ee/policy/experiment-beta-support.html#beta).
+For Production environments, please consider following the [Docker Machine executor fleet scaling guide instead](../fleet_scaling/index.html#monitoring-runners).

+Before using the Docker Autoscaler executor, consider reading through the [GitLab Runner Autoscaling - Feedback issue for the new runner autoscaling solution issue](https://gitlab.com/gitlab-org/gitlab/-/issues/408131) and understanding limitations.

 ## Install a fleeting plugin

 To enable autoscaling for your target platform, install a fleeting plugin.
 You can install